zmanian/gaia/README.md

 Note the following name conventions:
  - Delegator: an atom holder who delegates their atoms
- - Delegatee: a self-nominated party who accepts deligated atoms
+ - Validator: a self-nominated party who accepts deligated atoms
- - Validator: an atom holder whose validates transactions on the cosmos hub, can also be a delegatee
+ - Validator: an atom holder whose validates transactions on the cosmos hub, can also be a validator

-Here a validator can be a Delegatee if they are in the top 100 atom holders who have self-nominated for validator status.
+Here a validator can be a Validator if they are in the top 100 atom holders who have self-nominated for validator status.

 The Cosmos Hub will come into existence through three main phases: